GH0STL1N3R/bitfication-full/README.md

 *NOTE: The Ubuntu package `ruby-recaptcha` can not be used due to bug LP#1400564*

-## Prepate Ubuntu 14.04.1 LTS
+## Prepate Ubuntu 14.04.2 LTS

 Due to Ubuntu Bug LP#1319376, we need to add an external PPA into our O.S., which will provides a newer version of Rails (3.2.19) for our RoR Application.

 This new PPA contains a fews backports from Ubuntu Utopic, to Trusty.
-So, if you prefer, you can use Ubuntu 14.10 without any problem.
+So, if you prefer, you can use Ubuntu 14.10 without any problems (I believe).

 * Adding InternetGroup's Ubuntu PPA Repository: